skulpt/skulpt/contrib.rst

   the book.
 You set the standard for the active and engaged learners that will help make the new Governor's Academy what it is to become.
 Thanks to you this is truly a *student tested* text.
-* Thanks in a similar vain to the students in Jeff's Computer Science class at the HB-Woodlawn program during the 2007-2008 school year: James Crowley, Joshua Eddy, Eric Larson, Brian McGrail, and Iliana Vazuka.
+* Thanks in a similar vein to the students in Jeff's Computer Science class at the HB-Woodlawn program during the 2007-2008 school year: James Crowley, Joshua Eddy, Eric Larson, Brian McGrail, and Iliana Vazuka.
 * Ammar Nabulsi sent in numerous corrections from Chapters 1 and 2.